vivmost/mustKnowResources/README.md

 # Student Developer Resources
-## This repository consists of a list of resources and opportunities which a student must know about.<br/>
+## This repository consists of a list of resources and opportunities which a cs student must know about.<br/>
 __The aim of this repository is to make people aware about the available resources and motivate them to dream big and work hard in order to achieve those goals.__<br/>

 #### Universal Table of Contents: